-TIMDI1 - Introduction to Diesel Mechanics - 3 Credits Lecture 20 hrs/Laboratory 40 hrs
+TIMDI1 - Introduction to Diesel Mechanics - 3 Credits Lecture 20 hrs/Laboratory 40 hrs/Outside the Classroom Work 15 hrs

 This course provides students with knowledge and awareness of the different agencies, laws, regulations, and safety standards in the field of diesel mechanics.
 A thorough knowledge of automobiles, the function of the agencies, and the purpose of the laws, regulations, and the safety standards will be acquired.